-- 1. the Australian Government through Medicare - 2. private health insurance (PHI) - 3. the patient (commonly known as 'out-of-pocket' costs).
+- 1. the Commonwealth Government through Medicare; - 3. the patient (commonly known as 'Out-of-Pocket' costs).

-Federal, state and territory governments fund public hospitals which provide free admitted services to public patients.
+Federal, State and Territory Governments fund public hospitals which provide free admitted services to public patients.

 These services are not the focus of this guide.